panlatent/craft-qiniu/README.md

 ![Screenshot](resources/img/qiniu.png)

+Qiniu Cloud Storage plugin for Craft CMS 3.

+The plugin provide a `Qiniu Volume` can save files in the [Qiniu Cloud](https://www.qiniu.com/).

 Requirements
 ------------

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.0 or later.

 Installation
 ------------